On a class of complete non-compact gradient Yamabe solitons: Introduction and results

 \section{Introduction and results}

-In this note we will study some scalar curvature and topology properties on a class of complete non-compact gradient Yamabe solitons.
+In this note we will study some scalar curvature and geometrical topology properties on a large class of complete non-compact gradient Yamabe solitons.

-\begin{definition} Let $(M^n,g)$ be a complete Riemannian manifold and let $R$ denotes the scalar curvature of $(M^n,g)$.
-It is said to be a \emph{complete non-compact (resp. closed) Yamabe soliton} if $(M^n,g)$ is complete non-compact (resp. closed) and if it admits a smooth vector field $X$ satisfying
+\begin{definition} Let $(M^n,g)$ be an $n$-dimensional complete Riemannian manifold and let $R$ denotes the scalar curvature of $(M^n,g)$.
+It is said to be a \emph{complete non-compact (resp. closed) Yamabe soliton} if manifold $(M^n,g)$ is complete non-compact (resp. closed) and if it admits a smooth vector field $X$ satisfying

 for some real constant $\lambda$, where $\mathcal {L}_X$ denotes the Lie derivative with respect to the smooth vector $X$.
 A Yamabe soliton is said to be \emph{shrinking}, \emph{steady} or \emph{expanding} if $\lambda>0$, $\lambda=0$ or $\lambda<0$, respectively. \end{definition} The vector field $X$ appearing in \eqref{def1} has necessarily to be a conformal Killing vector field since the Yamabe flow